Straja Țării

-Character
+Background

 The monarch modeled it on the Nazi Germany's Hitler Youth, and took inspiration from other fascist groups such as the Italian Balilla.
 This shape became more obvious on December 3, 1938, when Straja Țării was re-organized along the lines of Carol's personal regime (see National Renaissance Front), replacing all existing youth movements, including Scouting, and became overseer of sports and all other activities.
 Although the King was often referred to Marele Străjer ("The Great Sentinel"), the actual leaders of the group were General Teofil Sidorovici and Nisa Cămărășescu.

 All boys aged 7 to 18 and all girls between 7 and 21 were supposed to join.
 A body comprising 18- to 21-year-old boys completed Straja, and it was responsible for offering low-level military education and training.

 In 1939 the Straja Țării played a starring role at the "Freude und Arbeit” exhibition which was held in Bucharest under the auspices of Dr. Robert Ley and the "Deutsche Arbeitsfront".

 Members were bound by a Crez ("Credo"), which read:

-"Credință și muncă pentru Țară și Rege1.
-Cred în Dumnezeu și în Biserica străbunilor mei;2.
-Cred în Regele Țării, Marele nostru Străjer, Cârmuitorul destinelor Poporului Român;3.
-Cred în muncă și jertfă — închinându-mi întreaga mea ființă pentru ridicarea și propășirea Patriei;4.
-Cred în Straja Țării — chezășia Unității Neamului, Hotarelor și Sufletului Românesc."

-("Faith and labour for Country and King.
-1. I believe in God and the Church of my ancestors; 2.
-I believe in the King of the Country, our Great Sentinel, the Leader of the Romanian People's destinies; 3.
-I believe in labour and sacrifice — dedicating my entire being to the advancement and prosperity of the Motherland; 4.
-I believe in Straja Țării — the guarantee of the People's Unity, of the Borders and of the Romanian Soul.")